simon-johansson/SL-api/README.md

   }
 }
 ```
-But with the module you’ll get the array of points directly.
+Unnecessary wrapper objects surrounds the interesting part, the array of points.
+Using the module you’ll get the array of points directly.

 ## Can this module be used in the browser?